-29.13.5 Using Reference Features to Search Logic Programs
+28.13.5 Using Reference Features to Search Logic Programs

-In the [Properties], you can search for rungs and instructions in logic programs and display the details in [Program Window].
+In [Properties], you can search for rungs and instructions in logic programs and display the details in [Properties] by selecting rungs and instructions in logic programs.
 You can edit symbol variables in [Properties].

 Please refer to the settings guide for details.
-"5.14.5 [Work Space] Settings Guide ■ Screen List" (page 5-101)
+"5.15.5 [Work Space] Settings Guide ■ Screen Data List Window" (page 5-119)